fedect1/Delivery-Tracker/README.md

   docker-compose up --build
 ```

-Once the containers are up and running, you can access the frontend of WD Messenger at `http://localhost:5173` in your web browser.
+Once the containers are up and running, you can access the frontend of Delivery-tracker at `http://localhost:5173` in your web browser.

 ### Stopping the Application